-First, several parameters were fixed to plausible values: the time constant for the slow vesicle retrieval was set to 4.4s; the decay time for facilitation to 40ms (Cuttle et al., 2001; Müller et al., 2007); the decay time for the calcium current inhibition mediated by mGluR activation to 10s (Billups et al., 2005).
-The decay times for fast and slow calcium channel inactivation were set to 0.3s and 20s, respectively.
-These values are speculative, but were chosen to account for the multiple kinetic components identified in voltagegated calcium channel inactivation (Forsythe et al., 1998; Patil et al., 1998; Hering et al., 2000; Lee et al., 2000).
-Then, the basal release probability (determined by $C_0$ ), the rate and the decay time constant for activity-dependent vesicle recruitment were optimised against data recoded at low stimulus frequencies (10 and 20Hz at room temperature, 50Hz at physiological temperature; using the fminsearch function in Matlab).
-These values were then kept fixed, and the rate and decay time of AMPAR desensitisation was optimised against the 100Hz data.
-At this stage, it was usually possible to improve the fit of the slow decay at 100Hz either by manual adjustment or further optimisation of the slow calcium channel inhibition, because, for fixed decay time constants, the activation constants primarily determine the (exponential) slope of the decay.
-The procedure was then repeated with fixed values for slow calcium channel inhibition until the data for all four frequencies tested was reproduced with a single set of parameters.
+(Cuttle et al. 2001; Müller et al. 2007); the decay time for the calcium current inhibition mediated by mGluR activation to 10 s (Billups et al. 2005).
+The decay times for fast and slow calcium channel inactivation were set to 0.3 s and 20 s, respectively.
+These values are speculative, but were chosen to account for the multiple kinetic components identified in voltage-gated calcium channel inactivation (Forsythe et al. 1998; Patil et al. 1998; Hering et al. 2000; Lee et al. 2000).
+Then, the basal release probability (determined by C_0), the rate and the decay time constant for activity-dependent vesicle recruitment were optimized against data recorded at low stimulus frequencies (10 and 20 Hz at room temperature, 50 Hz at physiological temperature; using the 'fminsearch' function in Matlab).
+These values were then kept fixed, and the rate and decay time of AMPAR desensitization was optimized against the 100 Hz data.
+At this stage, it was usually possible to improve the fit of the slow decay at 100 Hz either by manual adjustment or further optimization of the slow calcium channel inhibition, because, for fixed decay time constants, the activation constants primarily determine the (exponential) slope of the decay.
+The procedure was then repeated with fixed values for slow calcium channel inhibition until the data for all four frequencies tested were reproduced with a single set of parameters.

-1 Results
+Results